-- Make sure to thoroughly wash your hands with soap and water. - Press down on the skin with one hand and carefully lift an edge of the dressing with the other hand. - Stretch the dressing to break the adhesive seal around the entire perimeter of the dressing.
-When the adhesive seal is broken, gently remove the dressing. - Keep the incision clean, dry and covered with a gauze dressing until inspected by the surgeon.
+- Wash your hands thoroughly with soap and water. - Press down on the skin with one hand and carefully lift an edge of the dressing with your other hand. - Stretch the dressing to break the adhesive seal around the entire perimeter of the dressing.
+When the adhesive seal is broken, remove the dressing. - Keep the incision clean, dry and covered with a gauze dressing until inspected by your surgeon.